InPlay-Inc/inplay-inc.github.io/content/docs/IN6XX/Getting Started/Download/in_prog Guide.md

 - **No success dialog after clicking Connect**:
     - Verify the selected port is correct.
     - Confirm that the chip is in boot mode.
+    - Disconnect all connections to the chip, such as UART and JLink connections.
+Then pull down boot pin and reset the chip.
+After that, reconnect the serial port to the chip and click "Connect."

 - **Download fails upon clicking Download**:
     - Ensure the correct binary file is selected.
     - Verify **Bootram** is checked.